top of page

 Plavac Mali vineyard on a steep slope of the hill in Dingač overlooking the Adriatic

-Dingač on the steep southern slopes of the Pelješac Peninsula is Croatia’s most famous wine-growing area, protected since 1961, with the controlled designation of origin introduced in the following years
+Dingač on the Pelješac Peninsula is Croatia’s most famous wine-growing area, protected since 1961, with the controlled designation of origin introduced in the following years

 The Wine Story of Southern Croatia